mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 At the end of the path, we turned a corner and crossed the train line just after the station, onto a side street into town.
 It was rather peaceful, as the first meal time had just passed into rest time.
 We reached the conduit office and quickly hopped off of Laen.
 I gave him a thankful pat on the neck and he gave me back a small woop of acknowledgement.

-When I entered, an old man who seemed to know Jesse was already inside, standing by the doorway.
+When I entered, an old man who seemed to know Jathi was already inside, standing by the doorway.

 "Aey, lad," he said, "You forgot to clean the lenses.
 And weren't you supposed to be looking for Melna?"